tsividis/vgdl/fMRI_README.md

 - Each _run_ has 3 _blocks_ of 3 _instances_ (game levels) each.
 - Each _instance_ corresponds to a game level which the subject plays on repeat (multiple _plays_) for 1 min total.
 This is necessary because we want the same amount of fMRI data for each game, but subjects might finish some instances faster than others.

+Might have to clear collections if re-running the same run, (it will just add more play TODO fix).

 fMRI Human Replay
 -----